 LWE got in touch with nd_baumecker to find out when we can expect to hear more from Barker & Baumecker, if he plans on releasing any of his own tunes and who else he is working with in the studio.
 He also mixed our 197th exclusive podcast which shows off his incredible talents as a DJ; an hour of house and techno mixed with a few early influences too.

 Over the course of LWE’s chat with Bicep, we discuss media perceptions, their plans for their own label, and why it’s more fun tweaking a knob than clicking a mouse all the time.
 They also put together our 196th exclusive podcast, which they described as a collection of their latest acquisitions and fancies, and shows off their immaculate taste for house and techno.

 Like a true artist, Amir Alexander took my questions and ran with them, giving us a deeper insight in to his music and purpose at the same time.
 He also put together our 195th exclusive podcast, which is about as good a way to start your week as I could imagine.

 LWE reached out to Rocha to find out more about his move to Europe and to ask what it’s like making one of the biggest techno tracks of all time.
 He treats us to an hour long mix of Detroit classics all put together with that special Motor City flair.

-LWE’s 123rd podcast, mixed by Osunlade, was a wonderful blend of his influences and inspirations.
-Be sure to add it to your collection before it’s archived this Friday, May 10th.
+LWE Podcast 158, mixed by Brendon Moeller, was a stunning hour of techno ranging from the ethereal to the menacing, the tripped-out to the industrial.
+Be sure to add it to your collection before it’s archived this Friday, February 28th.